rapmd73/JackrabbitRelay/README.md

 ## Updating

 Please be sure to update Jackrabbit Relay frequently.
-The following commands can be used:
+The following commands can be used to pull the latest code from GitHub:

 ```bash
 cd /home/GitHub/JackrabbitRelay